Rowmotion and generalized toggle groups: Examples of combinatorially significant generalized toggle groups

 The minimal spanning subgraphs are the {spanning forests}.
 In the spanning subgraph toggle group $T(\mathcal{S}(G))$, you may always toggle an edge `in', but you may not always toggle an edge `out', since removing an edge may increase the number of components.
 These observations indicate the spanning subgraph toggle group is in some sense `dual' to the acyclic subgraph toggle group; we will return to this in the next subsection.

 We give below a commutation lemma, in which we use the following standard definition. \begin{definition} A \emph{cut} of a graph is a partition of the vertices into two disjoint subsets.
-A cut determines a \emph{cut-set}, defined as the set of edges that have one endpoint in each subset of the partition. \end{definition}
+A cut determines a \emph{cut-set} (also called a \emph{co-circuit}), defined as the set of edges that have one endpoint in each subset of the partition. \end{definition}